usnistgov/slapseg/slapsegiii/validation/tools/slapsegiii_log_decoder/README.md

 ﻿slapsegiii_log_decoder
 --------------------------------------

-Decode into plain english the segments and orientation logs outputted from Slapseg III algorithms.
+Decode into plain language the segments and orientation logs outputted from Slapseg III algorithms.

 ## Requirements